Do the Dwarf Cavendish produce bananas?

 In general, this is an easy plant to take care of.

 If it should develop brown edging on the leave, simply trim it off.
-This is the sign of a common fungal disease with banana plants, named Sigatoka, aka leaf spot or Yellow Sigatoka.
-This will allow the plant to focus on growing new leaves instead of trying to repair these leaves which will eventually be dropped anyway as the plants grows.
+This may, however, be the sign of a common fungal disease with banana plants, named Sigatoka, aka leaf spot or Yellow Sigatoka.
+Cutting off the bad spot will allow the plant to focus on growing new leaves instead of trying to repair these leaves which will eventually be dropped anyway as the plants grows.

 How Fast Does This Plant Grow:

 The Banana Plant grows very quickly when compared to other plants.
 This plant isn’t really a tree; it’s ‘trunk’ is actually like an onion, it is layers of leaves compiled on top of each other.
 Because of this, it requires a lot of water to flourish, and thus grows quickly.
-It drops the bottom leaves as new ones appear.
+The bottom leaves will turn brown and droop then drop as new ones appear.
+This is normal- the plant needs to shed it’s outter ‘skin’ (which includes the leaf) in order to grow.
 When the environment is favorable, the plant then produces a ‘vine’ with a beautiful flower which becomes the fruit; bananas.
 It also bears ‘pups’ which will replace it when the mother plant dies after providing the fruit.

 To help, below is my oldest Dwarf Cavendish in it’s different stages from the time I received the plant to when it was 14 months old.
 I’m still looking for a photo of it in Dec 2018 or Jan 2019 – there was quite a jump in size between Sept 2018 and April 2019!